Medically reviewed on September 15, 2017

-Keep using birth control for at least 6 months after your last dose of Vyxeos.
-Tell your doctor right away if a pregnancy occurs while either the mother or the father is using this medicine.
+Keep using birth control for at least 6 months after your last dose of cytarabine and daunorubicin liposomal.
+Tell your doctor right away if a pregnancy occurs while either the mother or the father is using Vyxeos.

 This medicine may affect fertility (ability to have children) in men.
 However, it is important to use birth control to prevent pregnancy because Vyxeos may harm the baby if a pregnancy does occur.

 It is not known whether cytarabine and daunorubicin liposomal passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine and for at least 2 weeks after your last dose.

 The liposomal combination of cytarabine and daunorubicin is not given in the same doses or on the same schedule as other forms of cytarabine or daunorubicin.
 If you have used either of these medicines before, your dose schedule of cytarabine and daunorubicin liposomal may be different.